Planning on entering a health care professional program after graduating from JU?

 Students self-identifying as pre-health students should meet with their academic advisors on a regular basis to discuss their trajectory to becoming a health professional.
 Additionally, designated pre-health advisors assist students in professional preparation and navigating entrance requirements.
 Excellent grades in demanding preparative courses, relevant shadowing / internship experiences, and a demonstrated commitment to the health professions need to be accomplished while pursuing the undergraduate degree.
 Our faculty are dedicated to assisting students develop into well-rounded, academically prepared graduates that are competitive for entrance into professional programs.

-For a track in the pre-professional program, please see the following checksheet.
+- For recommended courses in the pre-professional program, please see the following checksheet.